microsoft/terminal/README.md

 > ⚠ **Note**: The Command-Line Team is actively working out of this repository and will be periodically re-structuring the code to make it easier to comprehend, navigate, build, test, and contribute to, so **DO expect significant changes to code layout on a regular basis**.

+## Documentation

+All documentation is located in the ./docs folder.
+If you would like to contribute to the documentation, please complete a pull request with any new changes.

 ## Communicating with the Team

 The easiest way to communicate with the team is via GitHub issues.
 Please file new issues, feature requests and suggestions, but **DO search for similar open/closed pre-existing issues before you do**.